wpilibsuite/xrp-wpilib-firmware/README.md

 * At this point, you can disconnect the XRP board from your computer and run it off battery power

 ### Basic usage
-The firmware provides an endpoint for the WPILib Simulation layer that allows WPILib robot programs to interact with real hardware on the XRP over WebSockets.
+The firmware provides an endpoint for the WPILib Simulation layer that allows WPILib robot programs to interact with real hardware on the XRP over UDP.

 Upon boot up, the following will happen:
 * The IMU will calibrate itself.
 This lasts approximately 3-5 seconds, and will be indicated by the green LED rapidly blinking.